pinax/pinax-stripe-light/docs/user-guide/getting-started.md

     ./manage.py init_customers

+!!! note "Note"

+    This is not required and you may choose to only create customers for users that actually become customers in the event you have a mix of users and customers on your site.

 ### Syncing Customer Data

-Note, however, this is not required and you may choose to only create customers for users that actually become customers in the event you have a mix of users and customers on your site.

 In the event, you need to update the local cache of data for your customers, you can run: